I am thinking about including a previously published work in my thesis. Where should I start?

 The make-up of your thesis has implications for how you complete the ProQuest registration process.
 For example, during the registration process, ProQuest will ask if any portion of your thesis has had its copyright registered with the U.S. Copyright Office.
 If you have included a prior publication in the thesis and you’ve signed over your rights of copyright to the publisher, this would apply to your work.

 For a $75 fee, ProQuest will register the copyright on your thesis with the U.S. Copyright Office, on your behalf.
-This is an optional service.
-Registering copyright establishes a public record of the thesis and works to prevent the unlawful reproduction, use, or distribution of the work.
+Importantly, there is a difference between holding the copyright and having the copyright registered.
+By virtue of being in 'fixed form', you already hold the copyright to your thesis, whether you choose to register the copyright or not.
+Although your thesis is automatically copyrighted, there are certain limited benefits to officially registering the copyright.
+Registering the copyright establishes a public record of the thesis and works to prevent the unlawful reproduction, use, or distribution of the work.
 The copyright fee covers the U.S. copyright fee, as well as the costs to ProQuest of the copies required by the Copyright Office.
 Note: If you have included co-authored works in your thesis, ProQuest will not register copyright on your behalf.
 Information on filing a copyright directly with the U.S. Copyright Office can be found here.

 Should I pay ProQuest to make my thesis open access?